victordibia/autogen-ui/README.md

 ## Development

+To run the app in development mode, you will need to run the backend and frontend separately.

-## backend - with hot-reload
+## Backend - with hot-reload

 ```bash
 autogenui --reload
 ```

+> [!TIP] Tip
-note: the UI loaded by this CLI in a pre-complied version by running the frontend build command show blow.
+> The UI loaded by this CLI in a pre-complied version by running the frontend build command show blow.
 That means if you make changes the frontend code or change the hostname or port the backend is running on the frontend updated frontend code needs to be rebuilt for it to load through this command.

 ## Frontend